 Tail Wave Effect Elimination: end customers have truthful and reliable information about what is happening in real time, without depending on providers or third parties.
 Therefore, users throughout the supply chain have real control over the course of operations and are able to foresee and address any disruption or compromise of the agreed service.

 Enhanced Transparency and Cooperation: BlockChain permits smooth and efficient integration of all services and an increase in transparency between the different parties involved.
 The agents involved in the entire transport chain, including users, have total control over the achievement of the planned travel and visibility of the course of operations in real time, with truthful and reliable information about everything that happens, which allows for the anticipation of events or causes that may compromise the service offered and / or received.

 Administrative and Operational Efficiency: as discussed, BlockChain facilitates access to all information and documentation flow in real time, making it accessible and shareable to all parties and so minimising errors throughout the processes involved.
 Also, in a similar way to Freight Transport errors, any bad practices can be easily detected and lack of quality becomes transparent to the customer and to the provider, and can be addressed more easily.

-Opportunity for Collaborative Economy Business Models: this technology and its inherent trust building effects has a clear potential to support and provide business capabilities in the rise of integrated services among different agents acting as a network (collaborative economy).
+Opportunity for Collaborative Economy Business Models: this technology and its inherent trust building effects has a clear potential to support and provide business capabilities in the rise.

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020